 The white grub larvae were causing patches of dried dead zoysia grass to multiply at breakneck speed.
-It’s not that you could play a match of lawn bowls on the grass in the back yard but it was looking like a patchwork quilt; and late August is the ideal time to throw some grass seed down.
+It’s not that you could play a match of lawn bowls on the grass in the back yard but it was looking like a patchwork quilt, and late August is the ideal time to throw some grass seed down.
 I decided enough is enough so I spent a couple of afternoons digging and peeling back rolls of dead zoysia.
-Before I could spread turf type tall fescue seeds,a fescue with a deep growing root system so the grass plants can access water without me turning on the hose every second day, I had to fill the craters that were left after I removed the brown dead carpets of zoysia.
+Before I could spread turf-type tall fescue seeds, fescue with a deep growing root system so the grass plants can access water without me turning on the hose every second day, I had to fill the craters that were left after I removed the brown dead carpets of zoysia.
 I find it odd that you go to a home improvement retail store to buy a bag of dirt.
-I left with a one and a half cubic foot bag of Miracle-Gro Garden Soil-Vegetables and Herbs; fortunately the bag was an Easy-To-Carry Shape.
+I left with a one and a half cubic foot bag of Miracle-Gro Garden Soil-Vegetables and Herbs; fortunately, the bag was an Easy-To-Carry Shape.
 I cut open the bag and thrust my hands into the rich soil.
-Welcome back to mother earth; and then my attention was taken over by the warning on the back of the bag: Use With Adult Supervision.
+Welcome back to mother earth, and then my attention was taken over by the warning on the back of the bag: Use With Adult Supervision.

 My arms and hands blurred as I hurriedly pulled them from the black, silky, warm, soil and hysterically shook them; what danger could lurk within the rich, inviting, loam.
-I examined the bag looking for a list of recommended safety measures to use to get dirt out of an Easy-To-Carry Shape bag.
+I examined the bag looking for a list of recommended safety measures to use to get the dirt out of an Easy-To-Carry Shape bag.
 I lost count of the number of times I turned the bag over and over but I found nothing.
-Usually when I am exposed to risk I endeavor to reduce that risk; so I prepared myself to remove the dirt risk free.
-Using my finely honed risk management skills I evaluated the need for; safety helmet with face shield, comfort cup respirator, safety goggles, ear muffs, protective coveralls, and chemical resistant gloves.
+Usually, when I am exposed to risk I endeavour to reduce that risk; so I prepared myself to remove the dirt risk-free.
+Using my finely honed risk management skills I evaluated the need for; safety helmet with a face shield, comfort cup respirator, safety goggles, ear muffs, protective coveralls, and chemical resistant gloves.
 I stared into the bag and became fixated on the soil; when I raised my head my legs were curled over at the knees and I was hanging ten feet above the ground and swinging upside down from the monkey bars in Williamstown’s Commonwealth Reserve.
-As I swung to and fro I could see the Gem Pier, the shops and blue stone buildings of Nelson Place, the Band Rotunda, and across the bay the distant skyline of Melbourne.
+As I swung to and fro I could see the Gem Pier, the shops and bluestone buildings of Nelson Place, the Band Rotunda, and across the bay the distant skyline of Melbourne.

 The playground in the Reserve was made up of a wooden see-saw, swings, and monkey bars.
-The monkey bars were made of metal piping and straddled a patch of foot worn, trampled, turf; it was more bare, hard dirt than grass.
+The monkey bars were made of metal piping and straddled a patch of foot-worn, trampled, turf; it was more bare, hard dirt than grass.
 And that is what you would fall onto.
-On hot summer days the monkey bar metal was baking hot and after swinging and crossing the bars a few times you would have blisters on your hands.
+On hot summer days, the monkey bar metal was baking hot and after swinging and crossing the bars a few times you would have blisters on your hands.
 Leg fights were a popular activity.
 You and another combatant would start from each end of the monkey bars, and as you approached each other both of you would start kicking and flailing your legs trying to knock each other off the bars and onto the compacted ground.
-The ultimate was to place a leg scissor lock around your adversary’s waist or thighs and fling them to the compressed, packed, ground below.
+The ultimate was, to place a leg scissor lock around your adversary’s waist or thighs, and fling them to the compressed, packed, ground below.
 Sometimes you both went down.

 Mum encouraged our adventurousness.
-If you fall and break your neck, don’t come crying to me was her most common feedback, and her advice for healing any cuts, abrasions, or bruises was; go swimming at the beach the salt water is good for it, or let the dog lick it.
+If you fall and break your neck, don’t come crying to me was her most common feedback, and her advice for healing any cuts, abrasions, or bruises was; go swimming at the beach the saltwater is good for it, or let the dog lick it.

-As a thirty something young man, and before the dawning of the age of the urban cyclist, I used up a couple of years riding a bike through and around Melbourne.
+As a thirty-something young man, and before the dawning of the age of the urban cyclist, I used up a couple of years riding a bike through and around Melbourne.
 There were no bike lanes and sometimes you remembered to lock your bike; there were no bike racks or stands and you never walked the bike; you never road on the tram tracks when they were wet and you had just a bike, not a road or commuter bike.
 And you never had a bike helmet.
-I had a yellow bike without a cross bar; the style was known as a girls bike.
+I had a yellow bike without a crossbar; the style was known as a girls bike.

 I recently read that the city of Melbourne in partnership with the Victorian Government has provided a Bike Pod for the convenience of urban bike riders; the pod provides free bike parking, and shower and change space, for anyone who cycles to the city.
 Facilities include.